Rhopalocarpus similis

 Rhopalocarpus similis is a tree in the family Sphaerosepalaceae.
 It is endemic to Madagascar.

 Distribution and habitat

 Rhopalocarpus similis is a widespread species in Madagascar.
 Its habitat is both dry and wet forests and thickets from sea-level to 1500 m altitude.
 Some populations are within protected areas.

 Threats

 Rhopalocarpus similis is threatened by shifting patterns of agriculture, resulting in deforestation.
 Because the species is used as timber and firewood, subsistence harvesting is also a threat.
 Wildfires also pose a threat.

+Uses

+Rhopalocarpus similis is used by the Malagasy population to treat swelling, joint pain, and wound healing.